Seeing Northern Lights in Svalbard: What Other Blogs Don’t Tell You!

 There is one very cool caveat to this, though: due to the extreme darkness of polar night at this latitude, the archipelago of Svalbard is the only permanently inhabited place on earth where you can see daytime auroras.

-Yes, you can see the Northern lights in the middle of the day if you visit during Polar Night (November 11 to January 30).
+Yes, you can see the Northern lights in the middle of the day if you visit during Polar Night (which lasts from November 11 to January 30).
 The daytime lights are typically fainter, but it’s certainly still possible to see them.

 Visiting during the true polar night will undoubtedly increase your chances of seeing the Northern lights, since you don’t need to wait for darkness to happen… it’s literally dark all day long!

-Personally, I wouldn’t recommend it unless you’ve been to Svalbard before, especially since the extreme light conditions can be a huge shock to your body and circadian rhythms.
-Honestly, I’ve never been more tired in my life than when I visited Svalbard in February during the period when the sun doesn’t rise!
+In particular, the extreme light conditions can be a huge shock to your body and circadian rhythms.
+Honestly, I’ve never been more tired in my life than when I visited Svalbard in February, during the period when the sun doesn’t rise!

 Even though we still had about six hours of twilight “blue light” hours that simulated daylight and signaled the passage of time, I was so thrown off!
 I can’t even imagine if I had visited during the true polar night.